fafalone/WinDevLib/README.md

 Included are definitions of 3800+ common COM interfaces and 15,000+ APIs from all the common system modules, a level of coverage which makes WDL an entirely different experience than any VBx library, the largest of which offer at most 1/10th as much with huge gaps.\
 This makes working with WDL similar to working in C++ with `#include <Windows.h>` and a number of other headers for commonly used features.
 These have all been redone by hand from the original headers, in order to restore 64bit type info lost in VB6 versions, avoid the errors of automated conversion tools (e.g. Win32API_PtrSafe.txt is riddled with errors), and make them friendlier by converting groups of constants associated with a variable into an Enum so it comes up in Intellisense.

-Creating this involves not only writing the definitions, but using tB compatible types-- so in some cases, even though there may be an existing way to import references to interfaces, they may be unusable due to e.g. the use of unsigned types, C-style arrays, double pointers, etc. In most cases these definitions are also compatible with VBA7, and with minor adjustments VB6; where they're not it's usually minor syntax adjustments, so this is also a great resource for APIs for those as well, covering vastly more than other other similar project.
+This involves not only writing the definitions, but using tB compatible types-- so in some cases, even though there may be an existing way to import references to interfaces, they may be unusable due to e.g. the use of unsigned types, C-style arrays, double pointers, etc. In most cases WDL definitions are also compatible with VBA7, and with minor adjustments VB6; where they're not it's usually minor syntax adjustments, so this is also a great resource for APIs for those as well, covering vastly more than other other similar project.

 This project is implemented purely in tB native code, as unlike VB6 there's language support for defining interfaces and coclasses.
 As a twinPACK, regular code is supported in addition to what would be allowed in a type library, so some content normally found in regular modules have been built in (like you'd find in oleexp.tlb's mIID.bas, mPKEY.bas, etc, and helper functions).